ryysd/PrototypePOR/README.md

-    --disable-reduction - Generate state space without reduction --use-cache         - Use existing ats file. ats file is created only if it does not exis --use-scala         - Use petrinet of scala implementation --all               - Continue reduction, even if a deadlock state is found
+    --disable-reduction - Generate state space without reduction --use-cache         - Use existing ats file. ats file is created only if it does not exis --use-scala         - Use petrinet of scala implementation --use-tina          - Use tina to generate state space --all               - Continue reduction, even if a deadlock state is found

 usage (for LMNtal)